cbowdon/python-bcubed/README.md

 A complete example can be found in the included `example.py` file, where the examples of the source publication are used.

+Parallelised versions of the precision and recall functions are provided in `bcubed.parallel`.
+This can speed up the calculations for large datasets, but note that there is an overhead associated with the parallelism so it is unhelpful for smaller datasets.
+As a rule of thumb, it's useful when there are more than 5k items, depending on the system.

+## Running tests

+Tests can be run by installing `pytest` from pip and running `pytest test`.

 ## License

 This software is under the **Apache License 2.0**.